HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 We call the returned value of an expression as `evaluating result`.

-In HVML, you can use syntax like [JSON] to define a simple data like undefined, null, a boolean, a number, a string, or a container like an array or an object.
-We can use the expressions when defining a string or a container.
+In HVML, you can use syntax like [JSON] to define a simple data like undefined, null, a boolean, a number, a string, or a container like an array or an object, and you can use the expressions when defining a string or a container.
 We enhanced the syntax of JSON to support more data type, such as long integers, unsigned long integers, long double numbers, and so on.
 Therefore, We refer to them collectively as EJSON expressions.
 Here are some examples: